citil/sample-labs/README.md

 For labs that require special privileges such as ability to assign Floating IPs for accessing the machines from outside the OpenStack environment, we will make a note accordingly under "Lab Environment Pre-requisites" for each lab task.

 # Lab Categories
 Sample labs are arranged and grouped in folders pertaining to a roughly topical sense.
 For example "Getting Started with OpenStack" folder provides simple labs and resources to help students get oriented with the environment.

+When feasible, the labs are arranged in folders that map to the NICE-CWF top level categories.

+A note on file format.
+The lab documents are all in Microsoft Word format to make it easier for instructors to edit and adapt the files to their needs.